puneetugru/exercism-go/space-age/README.md

 If you're wondering why Pluto didn't make the cut, go watch [this youtube video](http://www.youtube.com/watch?v=Z_2gbGXzFbs).

+## No Stub

+This may be the first Go track exercise you encounter without a stub: a pre-existing `space_age.go` file for your solution.
+You may not see stubs in the future and should begin to get comfortable with creating your own Go files for your solutions.

+One way to figure out what the function signature(s) you would need is to look at the corresponding \*\_test.go file.
+It will show you what the package level functions(s) should be that the test will use to verify the solution.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.

-If the test suite contains benchmarks, you can run these with the `-bench`
+If the test suite contains benchmarks, you can run these with the `--bench` and `--benchmem`
-flag:
+flags:

-    go test -bench .
+    go test -v --bench . --benchmem

 Keep in mind that each reviewer will run benchmarks on a different machine, with different specs, so the results from these benchmark tests may vary.